 Marlowe said that, while ARC agrees with the levy in principle, its effect on agencies and exclusion of agency workers is unfair, making the levy tantamount to a tax.

 The levy, which comes into effect on 6th April, will see all organisations with payrolls of £3million and over charged 0.5 per cent of their annual pay bill.

-Each of these organisations will have access to a digital fund equal to their contributions, but it can only be spent on the training and development of apprentices.
+Recruitment agencies and other employment intermediaries, such as Umbrella Companies, will have access to a digital fund that is equal to the value of their contributions, which can be spent on the development and training of apprentices.

 However, many employment intermediaries work with large numbers of temporary or contract workers, who will not qualify for levy funding as they’re not usually in a single role long enough – one year and one day – to do so.

 Umbrella Companies will also be unfairly affected by the levy due to their high payrolls, which are artificially inflated by large numbers of contracting professionals who work for an end client, rather than being employed in-house.

 A specialist panel of recruiters at the conference provided evidence that public sector contractors are already turning down jobs due to the proposed new IR35 rules, concluding that, were this to continue, public sector costs would exponentially increase.